 Travel

-Once your application has been accepted, the ICS Human Resources Manager hr@ics.sc shall advise you on items needed (medical test (Appendix 3), passport photos, etc. Please send original copies to us by courier or registered post.
-These are required to obtain a Gainful Occupation Permit (GOP) which is required by Seychelles law.
-Once your GOP is being processed you shall be informed accordingly so that you can book your flights.
+Once your application has been accepted, the ICS Human Resources Manager hr@ics.sc shall advise you so that you can book your flights.
 ICS will contribute £375 in local currency towards your international flight and provide free accommodation on Aride.
 However, you will be responsible for your living expenses whilst on Aride.
 Note ICS shall pay you £275 up front and £100 upon submission of a report/questionnaire on successful completion of your volunteer placement.

-Air Seychelles, Kenya Airways (via Nairobi), Qatar (via Doha), Emirates (via Dubai), Etihad (via Abu Dhabi) and Condor (via Frankfurt) fly to Mahe.
+Air Seychelles (via Paris), Kenya Airways (via Nairobi), Qatar (via Doha), Emirates (via Dubai), Etihad (via Abu Dhabi), Ethiopian Airlines (via Addis Ababa) and Condor (via Frankfurt) fly to Mahe.
 Cost varies and is more expensive during European holiday periods.
 You should book at least 6-8 weeks beforehand.

 On the flight you will be given a Disembarkation Card to complete.
 Under reason for your visit enter 'Volunteer work on Aride'.
 Please ensure you have with you a copy of the ICS letter to immigration informing them of your arrival.
 You should receive this letter before your departure for Seychelles.